cirillodavide/gopher_usecase/README.md

-# GOPHER USE CASE SCENARIO:DRUG-GENE ASSOCIATIONS IN ONCOLOGY
+# GOPHER USE CASE SCENARIO:
+## DRUG-GENE ASSOCIATIONS IN ONCOLOGY

-Here you can download candidate novel HPO-GO connections predicted with GOPHER using PanDrugs database of drug-gene associations.
+Here you can download candidate novel HPO-GO connections (dataframe_res.tsv) predicted with GOPHER using PanDrugs database of drug-gene associations.